karunakarrao/DevOps/git/Git.md

 merge:
 --------------------------------------
 merges are of 2 types

-    1. fastforward merge
+    1. fastforward merge: this type of merge happen when the `Master` branch has no commits, and merging `feature` branch into master then the git will select "Fastforward merge".

-    2. no-fastforward merge
+    2. no-fastforward merge: this type of merge happen when the `master` branch has commits, and mergeing `feature` branch also has commits, this time Git will select "No fastForward merge".

     $ git checkout master
     $ git merge feature/signup  --> merge branch feature/signup in master branch.